junaid1460/v8-perf/turbo/compiler.md

   runtime
 - builtins are coded in that DSL
 - all interpreter bytecodes written using TurboFan
+- entry-point stubs into C++ can easily be called from CSA
+- very fast property accesses
-- basis for fast builtins
+- basis for fast builtins, i.e. [faster Regular Expressions](./js-feature-improvements.md#regular-expressions)

 ### Improvements via CodeStubAssembler